frictionlessdata/website/site/README.md

 description: Data software and standards
 heroImage: /img/home/toolbox.png
 heroText: The frictionless toolkit for data integration
-tagline: Frictionless is a progressive, incrementally adoptable open-source toolkit that brings simplicity to the data experience - whether you're wrangling a CSV or engineering complex pipelines.
+tagline: Frictionless is an open-source toolkit that brings simplicity to the data experience - whether you're wrangling a CSV or engineering complex pipelines.
 features:
 - title: Approachable
   details: Lean and minimal core.
 Quick to understand, quick to use.